 Unforeseeable within-day flow variations might be categorised as demand errors and might occur at any time and with any geographic distribution.
 These may be caused by gas fired power generation responding to the sudden loss of wind powered generation.
-These events cannot be modelled explicitly but a level of linepack cover, representing an operational linepack buffer, is included in the planning process via the application of the Design Margin.
+These events cannot be modelled explicitly but a level of linepack cover, representing an operational linepack buffer, is included in the planning process via the application of the design margin.
 These within-day flow variations will not have been forecast and hence balancing actions might only be taken in a reactive manner.

-6.7 Design Margin
+Design margin

-The Design Margin comprises of two elements: a flow margin and pressure cover.
-A flow margin is applied to pipe flows and minimum pressures set at the extremities of the system within the network model to account for uncertainties that arise when undertaking network analysis ahead of the gas flow day.
+The design margin comprises two elements: a flow margin and pressure cover.
+A flow margin is applied to pipeline flows.
+Pressure cover, or minimum pressures, are set at the extremities of the system within the network model.
+These elements account for uncertainties that arise when undertaking network analysis ahead of the gas flow day.

-The use of a design margin for design purposes is described in National Grid’s Safety Case for the NTS (Section 17 - Adequate Network Pressure)17, which states:
+The use of a design margin for design purposes is described in our Safety Case for the NTS (Section 17 - Adequate Network Pressure), it states:

-17 National Grid Gas, Gas Transporter Safety Case (Gas Transmission)

 “17.7 In the process of NTS Network Analysis an allowance needs to be made for variances in operational gas flows from the assumptions made in the design analysis.
 This is referred to as a "design margin".
 This is necessary to provide a margin of cover for a list of effects or events wherein the actual flows and pressures on the NTS will temporarily differ from those in the design analysis.
 This margin takes the form of a percentage increase in flows used for network analysis.

 17.8 The values of the design margin are reviewed periodically in accordance with the changes in operating regimes and the type of network analysis undertaken.
 The margin is broken down into the following elements:

+i.
 An allowance for compressor station tripping

+ii.
 An allowance for forecasting errors